-The Jews ran a temple state around Jerusalem, ruled by the High Priest and regulated by
+The Jews ran a temple state around Jerusalem, ruled by the High Priest and regulated by the

 Torah.
 The High Priest was always from the family of Zadok, the High Priest under Solomon.
+The

 leaders of the return from exile were Zerubbabel, a descendent of David and Joshua the High Priest,

 a descendent of Zadok.

 In 198 BC, Antiochus III (the Great) conquered Judea from the Ptolemys and was welcomed into